 For this laptop, it is the AMD Radeon R7.
 While other GPUs on this list are decent, this is the best one.
 The R7 is designed specifically for games such as Fortnite, Minecraft, CSGO, and other similar titles.
 It will run them consistently at a smooth 60 fps at low settings.
 This is the best possible GPU for laptops at this price range that doesn’t compromise other specs.

 This laptop also has great memory.
 It has 16GB of DDR4 RAM, meaning that multitasking will be a breeze.
 You will be able to, as an example, watch YouTube, type in MS Word, and listen to music on the laptop at the same time.
 Also, if you decide to create animations or edit photo/video content, the memory will come in very handy.

 Another marvelous detail about this laptop is the storage.
 There is one terabyte of HDD storage and 256GB of SSD storage.
 This is lots of storage for all your games and files, whether it be videos or projects.

 One thing to keep in mind is that the laptop is not insured by ASUS.

 Overall, this laptop is great for mostly gaming, since it has very good raw CPU and GPU power, but the laptop can also easily handle heavy amounts of productivity workloads, such as animation, and editing different content.

-I placed the laptop at the number one spot because of the great CPU and Radeon graphics chip is you’re a beginner gamer, the amount of RAM for multitasking, and the great storage of both a fast SSD for the Operating System and games and a spacy hard drive for programs and other files.
+I placed this as the best gaming laptop under $500 because of the great CPU and Radeon graphics chip is you’re a beginner gamer, the amount of RAM for multitasking, and the great storage of both a fast SSD for the Operating System and games and a spacy hard drive for programs and other files.